NHL Network (1975 TV program): Color commentary

-The analysts for the 1976 Stanley Cup Finals were active players and each game featured different color commentators.
+The analysts for the 1976 Stanley Cup Final were active players and each game featured different color commentators.
 These players were Stan Mikita, Garry Unger, Chico Resch and Curt Bennett.
 This format continued in 1977 with Stan Mikita, Garry Unger, Chico Resch, Don Awrey replacing Curt Bennett, who instead worked with Marv Albert and Dan Kelly on Game 4 of the Philadelphia Flyers-Boston Bruins playoff series (May 1).